serlo/lenabi-exchange-format/README.md

 support as well.

 H5p provides a platform for sharing interactive HTML5 content.
 With an H5p instance, you can create and display H5P files.
-Those H5P files packages all necessary data into a single file, which can then be uploaded to another platform.
+H5P packages all necessary data into a single file, which can then be uploaded to another platform.
 The main components of an H5P file are shown in the following image: